| At a Glance | |

 But mobilized fat still needs to be burned.
 That's where NAD+ becomes essential.

 In a deficit, cells lean heavily on β-oxidation—the pathway that converts fat to ATP.
-This pathway is NAD+-hungry.
-When NAD+ runs short, fat is mobilized but not efficiently converted to energy.
-Fatigue sets in.
-Cravings return.
-Progress stalls.
+This pathway spends NAD+ every cycle.² When demand outruns availability or recycling, fat can be mobilized faster than it is comfortably converted to usable energy.³ Fatigue sets in, cravings return, and progress stalls.

 Retatrutide makes this more acute than other GLP-1 drugs.
-Its glucagon receptor activation increases fat oxidation specifically in the liver—which is also the primary site for NAD+ production and recycling.
-You're increasing demand for NAD+ at the organ responsible for maintaining NAD+ supply.
-The math is tighter with retatrutide than with semaglutide or tirzepatide, where the metabolic load is distributed differently.
+Its glucagon receptor activation increases fat oxidation specifically in the liver — which is also a major hub for NAD+ recycling and the canonical site for nicotinamide clearance.
+You're concentrating fat-oxidation demand on an organ that already runs heavy NAD+ traffic.
+The math is tighter with retatrutide because the glucagon arm concentrates demand on hepatic NAD+ recycling — load that other GLP-1-class drugs distribute differently.

 Preventing the Metabolic Wall